erikknorren/nuxt3-starter/README.md

 <h5 id="vite">Vite</h5>
 The vite property is used to configure vite, which is the build tool used by Nuxt 3.
 Vite is a build tool that aims to provide a faster and leaner development experience for modern web projects.
 Your build tool consists of your dev server, which lets you run your app locally on your machine.
 It also consists of your build process, which is used to build your app for production.
 Vite is used for both of these things.

+You can learn more about Vite [here](https://vitejs.dev/guide/).

 <h5 id="vue">Vue</h5>
 The vue property is used to configure vue, which is the frontend javascript framework used by Nuxt 3.
+Vue is a JavaScript framework for building user interfaces.
+It builds on top of standard HTML, CSS, and JavaScript and provides a declarative and component-based programming model that helps you efficiently develop user interfaces, be they simple or complex.
+Vue uses two types of syntax: the Options API and the Composition API.
+The Options API is the default syntax used by Vue.
+The composition API is a

+You can learn more about Vue [here](https://vuejs.org/guide/introduction.html).

 <h5 id="nitro-config">Nitro</h5>
 The nitro property is used to configure Nitro, which is the server engine used by Nuxt 3.
 Read more in the <a href="#nitro">Nitro</a> section.